 Support for Children with Additional Needs

 All children love stories.
 Below are some tips to help you and your child enjoy sharing books together.
 Many of these ideas come from experts and parents.
 Not all of them will be right for your child, but they may be a good starting point.
-Please share your own ideas in the comments below.
+Please share your own ideas with us by emailing email@example.com.

 Bright books with simple illustrations will grab your child’s attention and help them focus on the story.
 For some children, too much detail may be distracting.
 Simple pictures with a clear background may be easier for them to see and follow.
 The Spot and Kipper books are good ones to start with.